Skip to Content

 Removing Infected Plants

-• Preventing Spread: Avoid touching healthy plants.
+• Preventing Spread: Wash hands thoroughly before touching healthy plants

 Improving Air Circulation